Documentation

 Labeling & Text

-• Component values are legible and not overlapped by wires.
+• Component values remain readable and are not hidden by wires.

-• Critical nets are named (VCC, GND, CLK, DATA).
+• Critical nets are named consistently for easier review and debugging.

 Schematic Design Standards